 If the file is nested more than one level deep in the outermost parent, the fragments representing each level of nesting may be combined in any way desired, as long as no two of the resulting property names are equivalent as defined in §3.2.

 NOTE 2: It does not need to be possible to use this URI to navigate directly to the nested file.
-The information necessary to do that is specified in the uri property (§3.16.2), or in the offset (§3.16.5) and length (§3.16.6) properties, of each file object.
+The information necessary to do that is specified in the fileLocation property (§3.16.2), or in the offset (§3.16.5) and length (§3.16.6) properties, of each file object.

 EXAMPLE 4: Suppose a result is detected within a Flash object contained in a word processing document which is in turn contained in a compressed archive.
 Suppose the path to the word processing document within the compressed archive is /docs/intro.docx.
 Then one possible value for the property name within the files object would be: